Man killed in crash near Kaikohe not wearing seatbelt, police say

 Volunteer firefighters had to free the critically injured driver using hydraulic cutting equipment.

 St John medics performed life support for two hours but were unable to save him.
-The rescue helicopter landed nearby but was not required.
+The rescue helicopter landed nearby but the driver died before he could be transported to hospital.

 Sergeant Tai Patrick, of Northland police, said the vehicle had gone into a drain while rounding a moderate right-hand bend.